-2.3 Preliminary statistics compared with final statistics Quarterly calculations
+2.3 Preliminary statistics compared with final statistics Quarterly calculations points.

-In connection with each quarterly calculation, previous periods are revised according to established rules.3 The size and direction of the revisions vary.
+In connection with each quarterly calculation, previous periods are open for revisions vary.

-For the quarters published for the years 2014-2020, the average revision of the rate of growth (relative volume change of GDP compared with the corresponding quarter of the closest year) on the first revision occasion is just under 0.2 percentage points calculated in absolute and real (non-seasonally adjusted) figures.
-Positive and negative revisions cancel each other out (the average is -0.02 percentage points) and the revisions have ranged from -0.5 to 0.3 percentage points.
+For the quarters published for the years 2014-2021, the average revision of the rate of growth (relative volume change of GDP compared with the corresponding quarter of the closest year) on the first revision occasion is just under 0.2 percentage points calculated in absolute and real (non-seasonally adjusted) figures.
+Positive and negative revisions more or less cancel each other out, and the size of the revisions has ranged from -0.5 to 0.6 percentage revisions according to preestablished rules.2 The size and direction of the

-The revisions on the second and third revision occasions have on average been insignificantly smaller than on the first occasion.
+The revisions on the second and third revision occasions have on average been somewhat smaller than on the first occasion.
 The third, second and first quarters are subject to a further one, two and three revision occasions, respectively, before all quarters are revised again in connection with final annual calculations for year t-2 having been carried out and published in May in conjunction with the release of Q1 for year t.